mphomahloko/fix-me/README.md

 # Fix-Me

-A stock exchange simulation using trading algorithms, networking and socket implementations.
+Fix-me is a stock exchange simulation that implements networking, sockets and the FIX (Financial Information Exchange) trading algorithm.

-The aim of this project is to develop multi-threaded network applications with asynchronous sockets and the java executor framework.
+The aim of this project, the last Java project from the 42 / WeThinkCode_ curriculum, is to develop multi-threaded network applications with asynchronous sockets and the java executor framework.

 ## Installation

 ### Prerequisites